• Skip to primary navigation

 You may just need to switch your meal plans for the evening so you can enjoy Raclette tout de suite.

-Hot and melty, Raclette cheese is served over cooked potatoes with baby pickles and charcuterie, specifically ham, on the site.
+Hot and melty, Raclette cheese is served over cooked potatoes with baby pickles and charcuterie, specifically ham, on the side.
 Traditionally it’s served melted over an open fire or in a Raclette grill, but for those of us without those options, I present an easy Raclette Recipe to make without a grill.

 Why Make This